garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 ## KL-Anneling
-Now that we have created the models, we are ready for the next step which is to create a custom loss function, but before we do it I would like to introduce an additional concept, the Kullback-Leibler anneling (KL-Annealing).
+Now that we have created the models, we are ready for the next step which is to create a custom loss function, but before we do it I would like to introduce an additional concept, the Kullback-Leibler annealing (KL-Annealing).
-As I mentioned previously, the loss function is defined by assembling two *sub-loss functions*: The mean squared error that accounts for the fidelity of the model and the Kullback-Leibler divergence that constrains the distribution of samples in the latent space; however, these two terms are opposing each other (the  and if under some circumstances (e.g. noisy input, high input variance) the trained model falls into a local minima called *posterior collapse*, when this happens the model *learns* to avoid the latent space so all samples have the same values for the latent  variables.
-I have personally experience it when training models for generation of faces.
+As I mentioned previously, the loss function is defined by assembling two *sub-loss functions*: The mean squared error that accounts for the fidelity of the model and the Kullback-Leibler divergence that constrains the distribution of samples in the latent space; however, these two terms are partially opposing each other and under some circumstances (e.g. noisy input, high input variance) the trained model falls into a local minima called *posterior collapse*.
+When this happens the model *learns* to avoid the latent space so all samples have the same values for the latent variables.
+I have personally experienced it when training models for the generation of faces.
+{: style="text-align: justify"}

-There are several solutions to prevent the posterior collapse and of them is the KL-Annealing.
+Fortunately for us, there are several solutions to prevent the posterior collapse and of them is the so called KL-Annealing.
+{: style="text-align: justify"}

-The KL-Annealing consist in the introduction of a weight to control the KL divergence during the training in a way that we train the model for some epochs just using the MSE and after certain epoch we start increasing the weight of the KL divergence to reach 1 after few epochs.
+The KL-Annealing consists in the introduction of a weight to control the KL divergence during the training in a way that we train the model for some epochs just using the MSE and after certain epoch, we start to increase slowly the weight of the KL divergence to reach its maximun after few epochs.
+{: style="text-align: justify"}

 Implementing KL-Annealing means that we need to modify the loss function dynamically during the training.
 This can be done in Keras/Tensoflow by using callbacks.
-The callbacks allow us to modify some parameters of the training process while it is happening.
-The documentation to do that in Python is pretty sparse but in R ins just negligible.
-So if you are interested in how to write callbacks for Keras in R keep reading.
+Callbacks allow us to modify some parameters of the training process while it is happening.
+The documentation to do that in Python is pretty sparse but in R it's just negligible.
+So if you are interested in knowing how to write callbacks for Keras in R keep reading.
+{: style="text-align: justify"}

-The first thing that we need to do is to create a class-like element in R using the <code>R6</code> package
+First we need to create a *class-like* element in R using the <code>R6</code> package {: style="text-align: justify"}

 <pre><code>
 #Custom callback KL-Annealing